AllenCellModeling/fish_morphology_code/fish_morphology_code/processing/structure_organization/README.md

 ## Training of CNN-based classififier for EGFP-alpha-actinin-2 patterns

-The folder `local_organization` contains the data and code to train the ResNet18 convolutional neural network used to classify images of EGFP-alpha-actinin-2 into six classes:
+The folder `local_organization` contains the data and code to train the ResNet18 convolutional neural network used to classify images of EGFP-alpha-actinin-2 into these classes:

-* Background
 * Diffuse/others
 * Fibers
 * Disorganized puncta